autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Homework/Chapter 21 Homework.md

 15)
 	4 > (1 = 3) > 2
 # MCQ
-24) A, because the equipotential lines are separated by 25)
+24) A, because the equipotential lines are separated by around 50 V.
+25) B, because it has the highest electric potential.
 30)

 # Problems
 2)